ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 ANSIBLE_METADATA Block
 ----------------------

 ``ANSIBLE_METADATA`` contains information about the module for use by other tools.
-At the moment, it informs other tools which type of maintainer the module has and to what degree users can rely on a module's behaviour remaining the same over time.

 For new modules, the following block can be simply added into your module

 .. code-block:: python